wynand1004/SimplePythonGameLibrary/README.md

 ## Getting Started
 Download the repository to your computer.
 There are 3 demo files, SGE_Demo.py which is a simple game using primitives (triangles and circles).
 Use the left arrow, right arrow, and up arrow to control the player.
 Ther is also SGE_Minimal_Example.py contains a simple game framework which will create a window - use this as the basis of your own programs.
 Finally, there is SGE_Space_Invaders.py, a simple demo I am working on to test SGE features. **Note:** I used tabs, not spaces.

+## Performance

+I have tested this on Linux only at this point.
+I know from experience that the turtle module on Mac is slower.
+On my Linux machine, I can easily get 100 sprites moving around the screen at 30 frames per second.
+See the SGE_Demo.py program for an example.

 ## Known Issues

 Image files need to be in .gif format.
 This is a limitation of the turtle module.